TPD: Becoming a Member - FAQ

-A. Florida Public Safety Institute (FPSI) offers day classes starting in February and July.
+A. Florida Public Safety Institute (FPSI) offers day classes twice a year, usually January or February and then again in June or July.
 Night classes are also available.
 That information can be obtained from their website or by calling the FPSI at (850) 201-7003.

 Q. If I have received a speeding ticket recently, will that disqualify me for a Police Officer position?

-Q. If I am a certified officer in another state, what must I do to qualify for a position in Florida?
+Q. If I am a civilian officer in another state, what must I do to qualify for a position in Florida?

 A. Civilian law enforcement officers and military law enforcement officers with at least one year of street experience can qualify for the FL Equivalency of Training (EOT) process.
 To see if you qualify, visit the FDLE website.
 If you qualify, you must take the EOT Class at a certified law enforcement training academy and pass the FL LEO State Certification Exam.